patrickbolle/meteor-starter-purejs/README.md

-Meteor Starter
+Meteor Starter : Pure JS Version
 ==============

 A Meteor boilerplate with a lot packed in.
-Written in jsscript.
+Converted to pure javascript.
+Same functionality as yogiben's origin starter.

 [Demo](http://starter.meteor.com) - For admin, log in with: `starter@meteorfactory.io` and `meteorrocks`